-WRAP simulates management of the water resources of river/reservoir systems subject to priority-based water allocation.
-The modeling system facilitates assessment of hydrologic and institutional water availability and reliability for specified water use requirements.
+WRAP simulates management of the water resources of river/reservoir systems subject to priority-based water allocation and performs statistical frequency and reliability analyses of simulation results.
+The modeling system facilitates assessment of hydrologic and institutional water availability and reliability for specified water regulation and use requirements.
 Basin-wide impacts of water resources development projects and management strategies may be evaluated.
 The software package is generalized for application to any river/reservoir system, with input files being developed for the particular river basin of concern.
-The latest (August 2015) version of the software and manuals may be downloaded from this site along with input files for the examples in the manuals and descriptions of additions and revisions reflected in current and past versions.
+The latest (May/September 2019) version of the software and manuals may be downloaded from this site along with input files for the examples in the manuals and descriptions of additions and revisions reflected in current and past versions.

-WRAP is documented by Reference (2015), Users (2015), Fundamentals (2013), Daily (2015), Hydrology (2013), and Salinity (2009) Manuals accessible through the download table below.
+WRAP is documented by Reference (2019), Users (2019), Fundamentals (2019), Daily (2019), Hydrology (2019), and Salinity (2009) Manuals accessible through the download table below.
 The manuals are published as Texas Water Resources Institute (TWRI) technical reports (TRs) and are also available along with other related TRs cited in the manuals at the TWRI website.
-Several of the other TWRI reports can also be downloaded from the table below.
+Several other relevant TWRI reports can also be downloaded from the table below.

 Ralph A. Wurbs

 This page was last updated on October 2, 2019.